 If you’re noticing a trend, vegetables (or anything that is steamed or boiled, really!) do incredibly well in the Instant Pot.
 Try pressure cooking plain green beans in the steamer basket for a quick and healthy side dish.

 I made these for my Instant Pot class just plain pressure cooked green beans and then added some garlic butter on top!
 So simple!
 You could also just do a simple squeeze of lemon and a dash of salt.

 Try my famous Instant Pot Bacon Green Beans!

 #3: Instant Pot Corn on the Cob

-If you have an Instant Pot, PA-LEASE do not ever make corn on the stove!
-Just pop them in your Instant Pot steamer basket and make them in their in just a couple minutes!
+If you have an Instant Pot, please do not ever make corn on the stove!
+Just pop the ears in your Instant Pot steamer basket and make them in there in just a couple minutes!

 #2: Instant Pot Bone Broth

 I actually love this use for the steamer basket so much because it helps avoid straining a giant pot of boiling liquid.

 Place all the bones and vegetable scraps in the basket, and make the bone broth like normal (pressure cook for 120 minutes with a full natural pressure release).